The only proof that any of the many leadership characteristics work is...

 Management skills on the other hand can be taught and developed into a very refined set of skills.
 This is completely different than leadership!
 I can manage a process and even manage people to accomplish that process, but it does not make me a great leader!
 It makes me a good manager!

-Thank you and May GOD Bless You!
+Thank you for reviewing this information on Leadership Characteristics and May GOD Bless You!

 Leadership is not necessarily something that people are born with; it is something that can be learned and developed.
 There are some particular traits or skills that are important or a leader to possess, however each great leader has his own style.